Prints formatted text to a string using a variable length argument list.

 The format argument has the same syntax and use that it has in

-To access the variable length argument list, the ap
+To access the variable length argument list, the ap variable

-must be initialized by the macro va_start
+must be initialized by the macro va_start and may be reinitialized by

-.
+additional calls to va_arg.
 This must be done before the

-function is called.
-Invoke va_end
+vsprintf function is called.
+Invoke va_end after the

 function returns.
-For more details, see stdarg.h
+For more details, see stdarg.h.

 This function requires a heap.